 We asked Mr. Toshiyuki Matsuoka, the third generation shop owner of tuna specialty shop Matsuoka Shoten, about Higashimono.
 "Bluefin tuna is considered to be the best while bigeye tuna is considered less so, but even with bluefin tuna there are good and bad types.
 This season's Higashimono is really good with good bluefin tuna not far behind it," he clearly stated.

 When asked about flavor, “The best way to determine that is to actually taste it.
 I always tell customers ‘Taste it for yourself’,” he said.
 And he is right.

 Buy as much as you like!
 Then make yourself a heaping My Seafood Bowl

 We decided to follow Mr. Matsuoka’s advice and try the Higashimono.
-The Shiogama Marine Products Wholesale Market is famous for being able to make your own My Seafood Bowl.
+The Shiogama Seafood Wholesale Market is famous for being able to make your own My Seafood Bowl.
 This is a dish you make yourself by first selecting and purchasing sashimi of your favorite seafood offered in the market.